 Barnes is also an AWP Journal Intro Award nominee, a Kundiman Creative Non-Fiction Intensive Fellow, a VONA/Voices alum for political content writing at the University of Pennsylvania, a presenter and panelist on Diversity in Literature at the Creative Writing Studies Conference at Warren Wilson College, a founding member of the C.D.
 Wright Women Writers Conference, a screener for WILLA: Women Writing the American West, and the incoming writer-in-residence at the Halsey Institute of Contemporary Art at the College of Charleston.

 Her writing has appeared or is forthcoming in Literary Hub, Buzzfeed, South 85, TAYO Literary Journal, Skirt!, West Of, Your Life Is A Trip, the Piccolo Spoleto Fiction Series, and Hub City Press’s online anthology, Multicultural Spartanburg.
 Her first book, Monsoon Mansion: A Memoir, arrives in May 2018 from Little A/Amazon Publishing.

-Cinelle teaches writing workshops throughout the year, including Poses and Prose, a yoga + writing workshop.
+Barnes teaches writing workshops throughout the year, including Poses and Prose, a yoga + writing workshop.

-Praise for Monsoon Mansion:
+Praise for Cinelle Barnes:

-In this incandescent debut memoir, Cinelle Barnes forges memories of her family’s downfall with tumultuous Filipino history.
-Like the storm in its title, MONSOON MANSION immerses us in the darkest waters of memory, stirring up unbearably brutal childhood events with lyric prose and searing imagery, forming a woven tale that is both delicate and electric.
-This book assures us that even when we lose those things that give shape to our humanity--our roots, culture, and family--we can find a way to devise a new way of being.
+“In this incandescent debut memoir, Cinelle Barnes forges memories of her family’s downfall with tumultuous Filipino history.
+Like the storm in its title, Monsoon Mansion immerses us in the darkest waters of memory, stirring up unbearably brutal childhood events with lyrical prose and searing imagery, forming a woven tale that is both delicate and electric.
+This book assures us that even when we lose those things that give shape to our humanity—our roots, culture, and family—we can go on to devise a new way of being.”

---Susan Tekulve, author of In the Garden of Stone
+—Susan Tekulve, author of In the Garden of Stone